Identifying and achieving the permanency objective

 Family preservation is listed first in section 167 as it is the preferred permanency objective where it is consistent with the child’s best interests.
 It is the appropriate objective in all cases where a child remains at home

-- where the child is subject to an interim accommodation order and a family preservation order (or less) is being recommended to the Court
+• where the child is subject to an interim accommodation order and family preservation would be in the child’s best interests

-- after the parents of a child who has been in out–of-home care have been directed to resume full parental responsibility and the child has returned home with a family reunification order or care by Secretary order having been taken to be a family preservation order.
+• after the parents of a child who has been in out–of-home care have been directed to resume full parental responsibility and the child has returned home.

 Where a child is placed in out-of-home care voluntarily, the appropriate permanency objective is family preservation, because the parents retain full parental responsibility for the child.